optionalg/puppet-enterprise-pipeline-plugin/README.md

   puppet.job 'production', application: Rgbank[phase-1]
   puppet.job 'production', query: 'nodes { certname ~ "substring" and environment = "production" }'
 ```

+**Reports**
+The following report types are available to be printed to the Jenkins console for each job report.
+Use the `report` parameter.
+Multiple reports can be selected by using an array.

+- nodeSummary:  Default.
+Shows a summary of the resource events count with a link to the Puppet Enterprise report.
+- nodeChanges:  A list of every resource event per node.
+- resourceChanges: A list of every resource event and each node that experienced the change event.

 ### puppet.hiera